NumPy Example

 This example uses external files to import data for processing.
 The create-fs.sh script is a batch file that runs the tar command to package the files into a single archive.
 The resulting fs.tar file will be used as input data in the Function Task.

-Try Out
+Trying Out

-We will use the Truebit CLI to compile and try our source code.
-Once the code is finished, we will deploy it to the coordination hub so that everyone who knows the namespace and taskname.
+We will use the Truebit CLI to compile and test our source code.
+Once finalized, we will deploy it to the Coordination Hub so that any user with the namespace and taskname can access or execute it.

 Step 1: Create The NumPy Example Source Code